Skip to main content

 Testing it out

-If you allocate this ACL to a group of users, they will be added to the Address group mentioned in the ACL Name on login.
+If you allocate this Knoc to a user/group of users, they will be added to the Fortinet address-group on login.
 And be removed again on logout.
-Addresses are saved for reuse, and added and removed from the relevant ACL.
+Addresses are saved for reuse.

 image (16).png